pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 The goal of this part is to learn how such a CustomWebserviceDataObject can be implemented.

 ## Starting point
 Again we start with the `application.conf` that resulted from finishing the last part.
-If you don't have the application.conf from the last part, please copy [this file](../config-examples/application-historical-part2.conf) configuration file again to **config/application.conf**.
+If you don't have the application.conf from the last part, please copy [this](../config-examples/application-historical-part2.conf) configuration file again to **config/application.conf**.

 ## Define Data Objects
 We start by rewriting the existing `ext-departures` Data Object.
 In the configuration file, replace the old configuration with its new definition: